a2ikm/ok_gntpd/README.md

 # OkGntpd

 An GNTPd which always return "OK".
-Sorry, *this is not yet daemon*.

 ## Installation